wen-templari/shire-client/README.md

 1. Alice will fetch user list from info server.
 Detail see [One to one](#one-to-one)

-2. Alice will send a request to info server with members' id which alice wish to have in the group.
+2. Alice will send a request to info server with members' id which Alice wish to have in the group.

     ```json
-    POST {{info_server}}/group
+    // POST {{info_server}}/group
     [
       {
         "userId": {{alice.id}},